agbloejohnteye0703-ux/agbloejohnteye0703-ux.github.io/README.txt

 - profile.jpg

 Before publishing:
-- Replace hello@ajdigital.example with your real professional email.
+- Replace agbloejohnteye0703@gmail.com with your real professional email.
 - Replace the placeholder social links with your actual profiles.
 - Publish with GitHub Pages or another static host.